Redemption Road – The David Pot Story

 Looking at it from the outside, that seems like a highly uncomfortable way to live.
 For most people, the prospect of always sleeping “with one eye open” is not worth the so-called freedom that a free-wheelin’ and free-spirited lifestyle brings.
 But for the men and women molded in that mindset, it’s an acceptable trade-off.

 By his own admission, David was one of the latter.
 As he puts it, “I took the good with the bad…of living outside in the extreme cold or heat and all the other hardships I had to endure so I could be my own person, my own boss.
-I knew I was being drawn away from where I wanted to be in life, but my addiction just wouldn’t allow me to go there.”
+I knew I was being drawn away from where I wanted to be in life, but my addiction just wouldn’t allow me to get there.”

 David’s situation raises a question that many ask which is, “Do people living on the street even want to be housed?”
 “Some do, some don’t,” says David.
 “And I’m just guessing here, but I’d say over 60% don’t want to be housed.
 For whatever their reasons, they love being out there doing what they do.
 That was certainly my story.
 I mean, I didn’t, but at the same time, I did.”